Answers to Common Unemployment Claims Questions

 There are several reasons that your unemployment benefits could have stopped.
 The simplest explanation is that you have used up all the benefits available to you.
 Benefits vary by state, so unemployment compensation differs based on your location and your individual claim.

 There could also be an issue with your claim.
-Shahrzad Arasteh, founder of Career Consulting Services, notes that when she worked for a nonprofit workforce development organization, some of her clients would share that their checks had unexpectedly stopped.
-In some cases, she learned they had answered "No" to the question of whether they were actively searching for a job, causing the unemployment insurance (UI) claim to be flagged and their check stopped.
+Shahrzad Arasteh, the founder of Career Consulting Services, notes that when she worked for a nonprofit workforce development organization, some of her clients would share that their checks had unexpectedly stopped.
+In some cases, she learned they had answered, "No" to the question of whether they were actively searching for a job, causing the unemployment insurance (UI) claim to be flagged and their check stopped.